RedisLabs/redislabs-docs/content/rc/databases/create-database.md

     - An **Append-Only File** maintains a record (sometimes called a _redo log_ or _journal_) of write operations.
 This allows the data to be restored by using the record to reconstruct the database up to the point of failure.
 For Essentials databases, Redis updates the Append-Only file every second.

-    - A **Snapshot** are copies of the in-memory database, taken at periodic intervals (one, six, or twelve hours).
+    - A **Snapshot** is a copy of the in-memory database, taken at periodic intervals (one, six, or twelve hours).
 You can restore data to the snapshot's point in time.

     See [Data persistence]({{<relref "rc/databases/configuration/data-persistence">}}) for more information about these settings.